Transformer Compressed Sensing via Global Image Tokens: Method

 \textbf{TNN Denoiser:} \ac{DcCNN} utilises \ac{CNN} denoiser blocks that feature a number of convolutional layers $n_c$, and filters $n_f$.
 Instead, we employ \ac{TNN} blocks with $n_t$ transformer encoder layers, as-well as an embedding layer $\mathbf{E}$.
 This embedding can either be common between \ac{TNN} layers, or unique for each.
 In this way, arbitrary token embeddings such the proposed \ac{KD} can be utilised for \ac{ViT} (see Fig.~\ref{fig:vit}).
 Our implementation also uses learned positional embeddings.

 We produce a multi-scale perceptive \ac{ViT} by cascading \ac{TNN} denoiser blocks with different token embedding types.
 In this ``ensemble" design, each \ac{TNN} block can specialise on the type of denoising based on its input features.
-Table~\ref{tab:scale} summarises the image features each token attends to.
+The ensemble network cascades Axial (Ax), Kaleidoscope (KD), and Patch (P) \ac{TNN} denoising blocks, with Table~\ref{tab:scale} summarising the image features each token attends to.
 We demonstrate the relative performance improvements afforded by combining these tokens for \ac{CS}-\ac{MRI} in Table~\ref{tab:params} and Fig.~\ref{fig:comparisonR6}.

 \textbf{Data Consistency:} We implement \ac{DC} blocks that execute:

 Here $\mathbf{\hat{X}}$ are the discrete Fourier coefficients of the current image estimate $\mathbf{\hat{x}}$, $\lambda$ is a weighting parameter and $\Omega$ represents the subset of sampled points $\mathbf{y}$ with $k$ being an index.
 In the noiseless case, $\lambda \rightarrow \infty$, and $k \in \Omega$ are directly replaced by $\mathbf{y}$.
 In our testing, we found that setting $\lambda$ as a learnable parameter in each \ac{DC} block improved performance for \ac{DcTNN}.
 However, \ac{DcCNN} performed best in the noiseless case.